 that Party fails to pay the price of the Goods in full when due under a Transaction;

-that Party fails to take receipt or accept delivery of any Goods in breach of a Transaction;
+that Party fails to make or accept delivery of any Goods in breach of a Transaction;

 that Party otherwise breaches any condition of a Transaction;

-that Party or any Issuer
+that Party or any Issuer is unable or admits liability to pay its debts as they fall due, suspends making payments on any of its debts or, by reason of actual or anticipated financial difficulties starts negotiations with any of its creditors with a view to rescheduling its liabilities of if any corporate action or proceedings or other procedure is taken in relation to any of the above or if a liquidator, receiver, administrator, administrative receiver or other similar officer is appointed in respect of that Party or any Issue or any of its assets or if any analogous step is taken in any jurisdiction.

 a change of ownership occurs with respect to a Party, unless such Party is Enron.